shayakchemistry/DataSciencePrep/JavaProject/README.md

 *Unboxing*
 When we convert an object into primitive type on stream operation, we call this process as unboxing.

+Numerical Streams is demonstrated in NumericalStreamExample.

 ##### Parallel Streams

 Parallel Streams is a feature of Java 8 and higher, meant for utilizing multiple cores of the processor.
 Normally any java code has one stream of processing, where it is executed sequentially.
 Whereas by using parallel streams, we can divide the code into multiple streams that are executed in parallel on separate cores and the final result is the combination of the individual outcomes.
 The order of execution, however, is not under our control.

 Therefore, it is advisable to use parallel streams in cases where no matter what is the order of execution, the result is unaffected and the state of one element does not affect the other as well as the source of the data also remains unaffected.
+This is demonstrated in ParallelStreamExample class.

 ##### Sequential vs Parallel Performance

 Sequential Streams are non-parallel streams that use a single thread to process the pipelining.
 Any stream operation without explicitly specified as parallel is treated as a sequential stream.
 Sequential stream’s objects are pipelined in a single stream on the same processing system hence it never takes the advantage of the multi-core system even though the underlying system supports parallel execution.
 Sequential stream performs operation one by one.

 Parallel Stream is a very useful feature of Java to use parallel processing, even if the whole program may not be parallelized.
 Parallel stream leverage multi-core processors, which increases its performance.
 Using parallel streams, our code gets divide into multiple streams which can be executed parallelly on separate cores of the system and the final result is shown as the combination of all the individual core’s outcomes.
 It is always not necessary that the whole program be parallelized, but at least some parts should be parallelized which handles the stream.
 The order of execution is not under our control and can give us unpredictably unordered results and like any other parallel programming, they are complex and error-prone.

 ### Supplier, Consumer, Lambdas